Cool-Cole/EverythingIKnow/reverse-engineering.md

 [The Ghidra Book (2020)](https://nostarch.com/GhidraBook)

+[Reversing Hero (2019)](https://www.reversinghero.com/) - 15 challenges in one binary.
+The binary is free however the 12 hours of accompanying solution videos are not.

 # Free Tools

 [Ghidra](https://ghidra-sre.org/) - An open source static binary analysis tool written by the NSA